Pluz21/GreenShot_Decoder_App/README.md

 # ⚠️ Only working for Windows 11 & English language⚠️

 ## Introduction
-This repository contains an application that converts screenshots to text using Optical Character Recognition (OCR) with the Tesseract OCR engine in C#.
+This repository contains a console application that converts screenshots to text using Optical Character Recognition (OCR) with the Tesseract OCR engine in C#.

 ## Features